Fast-64/fast64/README.md

 The F3D material inspector can be found in the properties editor under the material tab.
 The armature geolayout inspector can be found in the properties editor under the bone tab in Pose Mode.
 The object geolayout inspector can be found in the properties editor under the object tab.
+The level camera settings can be found in the properties editor under the camera tab.
 The RDP default settings can be found in the properties editor under the world tab.

 ### C Exporting